Janiuay

+The town was created in 1769 and is noted for its Spanish era-built St. Julian of Cuenca church located atop the hill facing the municipal square, and the national historical landmark Janiuay Cemetery.
+It is also home to the West Visayas State University-Janiuay Campus and the first Protestant town in the country, Calvario.

+Recent economic developments became a catalyst in the town's progress, and establishments like banks, malls, and retail markets have sprouted in the area - Gaisano Capital Janiuay of Gaisano Group and SM Savemore Express of SM Prime Holdings.

 History

 In the summer of 1578, the natives of Tala-ugis trudged up from the coast to establish a settlement northward in the interior along Suage River.
 The first settlers were led by families of Gamuk, Hutikon, Uganet and Pagdakton, who settled themselves in what is currently known as barangays Matag-ub, Danao, Yabon and Quipot.

 More than a century later, Spaniards came along these parts of Panay.

 Early in 1738, Datu Buhawi of Yabon recognized the Spanish government, thus subjugating himself and his barangay to Spanish rule.
 But, Datu Dumagtol of nearby Ubian refused to follow suit.
 He led his subjects to the mountains to resist against the Spanish colonizers.

 The Spanish governor Francisco Bayot de Ocampo recommended to the Principalía to transfer the seat of government, and in the following year (1770), the settlements were strengthened in their administration in what they called "Janiuay".

 While there is no certainty, there are several legends of how the place got its name.
 One is that it came from the ruling Datu's sons named "Han" and "Oway".
 Another is that the words "hani" (whisper) and "oway" (rattan) were combined.

 A strong typhoon followed by heavy rain in June 2008 caused the Suage river to overflow, damaging river bank communities and infrastructures.
 The flooding caused the river to be re-drawn and encroached the river banks by about 200 meters from its original location.
 Suage bridge remains structurally sound despite the flooding and encroachment.